BrentFarris/TheLastValkyrie/docs/writing-6502-assembler.md

 ```

 ## Instruction table
 Below is a table of all the instructions for the assembler, note that there is a `DCB` instruction, this is because the following is completely auto-generated from the assembler source code using reflection.
-Below is a table to describe how the big table works.
+Also (just below) is another table to describe how the big table works.

 |   Column    | Description |
 | :---------: | :---------- |